Lagos

 Demographics

-This number is expected to have risen substantially in recent years thanks to an influx of international expats and Portuguese families moving to and buying property in the area.
+According to the 2021 census, the municipality of Lagos was home to 33,494 people, with 23,648 living in the main city.
+This figure is expected to have risen substantially in recent years, with an influx of international residents and Portuguese families relocating to the area.

 Arrange a private consultation, and please let us know your lifestyle goals and/or investment objectives.